56kcloud/Training/Docker/kickstart/chapters/webapps.md

    This command will return: `in the /mysqldb container /var/lib/mysql is mapped to /var/lib/docker/volumes/cd79b3301df29d13a068d624467d6080354b81e34d794b615e6e93dd61f89628/_data`

-   As mentined anonymous volumes will not persist data between containers, they are almost always used to increase performance.
+   As mentioned anonymous volumes will not persist data between containers, they are almost always used to increase performance.

 3. Shell into your running MySQL container and log into MySQL